-- 9.4.1.1. providing education to pupils; - 9.4.1.2. maintaining emergency contact details in order to discharge UTCW duty of care as an education provider; - 9.4.1.3. organise training courses; - 9.4.1.4. obtain and retain details about personal / home life where this is relevant to provision of education to pupils; and - 9.4.1.5. discharge obligations under safeguarding and other relevant legislation. - 9.4.1.6.
+- 9.3.1.2.9.4.1.2. maintaining emergency contact details in order to discharge UTCW duty of care as an education provider; - 9.3.1.3.9.4.1.3. organise training courses; - 9.3.1.4.9.4.1.4. obtain and retain details about personal / home life where this is relevant to provision of education to pupils; and - 9.3.1.5. discharge obligations under safeguarding and other relevant legislation. - 9.3.1.6.
 It is very unlikely that UTCW will process sensitive personal data relating to parents, guardians, carers and other individuals (including suppliers and governors).
-However, where this may be necessary, it may include, as appropriate: - 9.4.1.6.1. the parent, guardian, carer or other individual's racial or ethnic origin or religious or similar information in order to monitor compliance with equal opportunities legislation; - 9.4.1.6.2. to comply with child protection and welfare matters, and/or, - 9.4.1.6.3. in order to comply with other legal requirements and obligations to third parties.
+However, where this may be necessary, it may include, as appropriate: - 9.3.1.6.1.9.4.1.6.1. the parent, guardian, carer or other individual's racial or ethnic origin or religious or similar information in order to monitor compliance with equal opportunities legislation; - 9.3.1.6.2.9.4.1.6.2. to comply with child protection and welfare matters, and/or, - 9.3.1.6.3.9.4.1.6.3. in order to comply with other legal requirements and obligations to third parties.

-10 PURPOSE LIMITATION
+10 PROCESSING FOR LIMITED PURPOSES PURPOSE LIMITATION

 - 10.1.
 UTCW will only process personal data for the specific purpose or purposes notified to data subjects or for any other purposes specifically permitted by the DPA. - 10.2.
-If staff need to process personal data relating to volunteers, suppliers, pupils, their parents, guardians or carers, and other individuals (including suppliers and governors) outside of the original purpose for which it was acquired by UTCW, they should seek advice from the DPO. - 8.1.
-If staff are unsure about the purpose for which personal data relating to volunteers, suppliers, pupils, their parents, guardians or carers, and other individuals (including suppliers and governors) is being processed, they should seek advice from the DPO.
+If staff need to process personal data relating to volunteers, suppliers, pupils, their parents, guardians or carers, and other individuals (including suppliers and governors) outside of the original purpose for which it was acquired by UTCW, they should seek advice from the DPO. - 10.3.
+If staff are unsure about the purpose for which personal data relating to volunteers, suppliers, pupils, their parents, guardians or carers, and other individuals (including suppliers and governors) is being processed, they should seek advice from the DPO Manager...